SaeidDaliriSusefi/ERA-5-Temperature-Downscaling/README.md

-# 🌎 Spatial Downscaling of GRACE Data with Google Earth Engine, Python & Linear Regression
+# 🌎 Spatial Downscaling of Era5-Temprature Data with Google Earth Engine, Python & Linear Regression

 This repository provides a complete workflow for processing and spatially downscaling Era5 temprature satellite data using Google Earth Engine, Python, and Linear Regression machine learning techniques.